 - 1. Once registered to a Club, players may only transfer once per year (August 1 July 31). - 2.
 Each accepting team is limited to accepting a total of three (3) transferred players per year (August 1 July 31).
 This includes transfers within the club. - 3.
 Transfers over the limit must be approved by MAYSA, and completed by the state. - 4.
 New Players, upon registration, may be added to a team at any time and do not count toward the three-player transfer limit.

 2.3.1 Transfer Window

-After a player is registered, that player may transfer to a different team within the same club in accordance with WYSA player transfer policies and procedures.
+After a player is registered, that player may transfer to a different team within the preferred/recommended windows of time: